vichasselmann/vichasselmann.github.io/about.md

 **Unity Engineer**

-Currently working as Unity Engineer developing rich books featuring interactivity, games, puzzles and other innovative features for children's learning.
-I also evaluate interface between mobile/tablets hardware and software
+Hired as a Software Engineer (Game Developer) to design game-play game features in well-crafted mobile app featuring interactivity, games, puzzles and other innovative for children's learning.

+I create pipeline tools, frameworks and editor extensions to streamline production.
+I interface with the leaders and directors from other areas, managing expectations, estimating tasks, providing feedback on technical possibility of implementing features and tackling the technical challenges the game being developed brings to the team.
+I collaborate, design and take ownership of major overhaul app maintenance to deliver experiences that resonate with customers.

-> Technical Environment: Unity3D, C#, Mercurial, Source Tree, Git, Visual Studio, iOS, Android
+> Technical Environment: Unity3D, GLSL, C#, Source Tree, Git, Visual Studio, iOS, Android, Jenkins

+See less
 # Black River Studios - Nov 2014 - Oct 2017

 **Software Engineer**

-Responsible for game development and team management at Samsung's exclusive games studio.
-I left due a job offer in Dublin.
+Hired as Game Engineer to design game-play game features in well-crafted mobile VR/AR games featuring Samsung's exclusive games studio using non-traditional technologies such as GearVR.

-On this position I interface with the leaders and directors from other areas, managing expectations, setting estimatives, providing feedback on technical possibility of implementing features and tackling the technical challenges the game being developed brings to the team.
+On this position I was responsible to develop core game systems, gameplay mechanics and team management.
+I interfaced with the leaders and directors from other areas, managing expectations, evaluated tasks providing feedback on technical possibility of implementing features and tackling the technical challenges the game being developed brings to the team.
+Additionally, led the engineering team by aligning Game Design & Creative Director's long-term vision for the projects that I've worked on.

-- Developed for the following technologies: Samsung's Gear VR with Unity3D
-- Worked as Audio Programmer, doing the interface between Audio Director and Engineering Team.
-- Worked on plugins, tools and framework used by all Black River Studios teams.

-> Technical Environment: Unity3D, C#, Git & Perforce, Visual Studio and FMOD.
+> Technical Environment: Unity3D, C#, Git and Perforce, Visual Studio and FMOD.

 # Pipa Studios - Aug 2014 - Oct 2014